The Midnight Walk: How to Read Its Metacritic Score and Reviews

 Advertisement

-Before you use Metacritic as a buying filter, confirm four things:
+Before you treat Metacritic as a buying filter, confirm four things:

 • The number of critic reviews currently counted.

-• Whether the user-review section has enough volume to mean much yet.
+• Whether the user-review section has enough volume to mean anything yet.

 FinalBoss // Gear